-Ref Milestones Q3 Progress PPT 02 To deliver the 2019/30 LTP Capital Programme March 2022 \checkmark PPT 03 Ensure continued unrestricted availability of the Highway network and to allow future maintenance to be delivered on a steady state, lifecycle planned basis.
-Image: A start of the start of PPT 04 Continue to maintain the Highway Authorities statutory duties in accordance with Section 41 and 58 of the Highways Act.
-Image: A start of the start of PPT 05 To ensure that at least one exercise is carried out each financial year to test the COMAH plans March 2022
+Ref Milestones Q3 Progress PPT 02 To deliver the 2019/30 LTP Capital Programme March 2022 $\checkmark$ PPT 03 Ensure continued unrestricted availability of the Highway network and to allow future maintenance to be delivered on a steady state, lifecycle planned basis. $\checkmark$ PPT 04 Continue to maintain the Highway Authorities statutory duties in accordance with Section 41 and 58 of the Highways Act. ✓ PPT 05 To ensure that at least one exercise is carried out each financial year to test the COMAH plans March 2022